Eyre Peninsula Railway: Cessation of grain traffic

 Grain trains ceased operating in May 2019, when Viterra moved its business to road haulage, leaving only gypsum traffic on the Lake MacDonnell–Thevenard railway line remaining.
 The network technically remains open as no lines have formally been "closed".
-However, from an operational standpoint, the lines are closed.
+However, from an operational standpoint, the lines are closed, and all level crossings on the disused sections now have ‘Railway crossing not in use’ signs.
 Since April 2005, grain trains had only operated from Port Lincoln to Wudinna and Kimba.
 The workshops in Port Lincoln initially remained open for maintenance of rail vehicles brought by road from Whyalla and Thevenard, but the workshops subsequently closed and some mechanical equipment was transferred to Adelaide for use at the Motive Power Centre at Dry Creek.
 Maintenance is now carried out at Progress Rail's Port Augusta workshops; rolling stock is transferred there via road.

 The Wudinna to Penong Junction section remained open to facilitate rolling stock movements to and from the Port Lincoln workshops.
 Gypsum trains continue to operate from the Lake MacDonnell mine at Kevin to Thevenard for Gypsum Resources Australia, a joint venture between Boral and CSR.
 A final light engine movement from Port Lincoln to Thevenard ran on 26 June 2019.

 Operation of the Eyre Peninsula Railway was acquired by Aurizon in their purchase of One Rail Australia (previously Genesee & Wyoming Australia); the sale was finalised on 29 July 2022.
 (Note: The parties were Aurizon Holdings Ltd (the acquirer) and various entities of Macquarie Asset Management (MAM), on behalf of MAM's funds, and PGGM Infrastructure Fund, to acquire 100% of One Rail Australia Holdings LP (the target), the South Australian limited partnership that owned the One Rail Australia business.)